tinacms/tina.io/content/docs/nextjs/markdown.md

 ## Using _markdownForm_ HOC

-The higher-order component, `markdownForm`, accepts a component and optional configuration object as arguments.
-This component is expected to receive data as props that matches the `markdownFile` interface outlined above.
+`markdownForm` accepts two arguments: _a component and an [form configuration object](https://tinacms.org/docs/gatsby/markdown/#customizing-remark-forms)_.
+The component being passed is expected to receive data as props that matches the `markdownFile` interface outlined below.

 ```typescript
 // A datastructure representing a MarkdownFile file stored in Git